Compound Interest Calculator

 What is a compounding frequency?

-While your savings can generate interest every day, most financial instruments add earned interests to the account balance at fixed periods — for example every month.
+While your savings can generate interest daily, most financial instruments add earned interest to the account balance at fixed periods — for example, every month.
 This is called compounding frequency.
 The most common cases are:

 What is the effective annual interest rate?

-Effective annual interest rate represents the actual interest rate including compounding frequency.
-If the accrual of interest takes place more often than once per year the actual interest rate is higher than the nominal interest rate.
+The effective annual interest rate, including compounding frequency, represents the actual interest rate.
+If the accrual of interest occurs more often than once per year, the actual interest rate is higher than the nominal interest rate.